JBGelsenorJ/RPG-Progression/README.md

 <img src="https://raw.githubusercontent.com/JBGelsenorJ/RPG-Progression/master/media/RuneScape.PNG">

-A quite complicated formula that kinda has the same spirit od the one we presented before, a exponential function.
+A quite complicated formula that kinda has the same spirit of the one we presented before, an exponential function.

 <b>World of Warcraft legacy</b>